 While a DMP and a customer data platform (CDP) both store and analyze data collected about users, the differences lie in the way they use that data.

-While DMPs leverage their collected first, second and third-party data to help in both audience acquisition and retargeting, CDPs typically rely on first-party data to influence their pre-existing customer base with targeted ad campaigns or to tailor the customer experience.
+While DMPs leverage collected first, second and third-party data to help in both audience acquisition and retargeting, CDPs typically rely on first-party data to influence their pre-existing customer base with targeted ad campaigns or to tailor the customer experience.

 CDPs build a complete view of a customer, similar to a customer relationship management (CRM), completely removing any user anonymity.